Faruque Ahamed

-Early life
+Early and personal life

 Faruque Ahamed was born in Manikganj District of Dhaka division.
 He studied at the department of Geography and Environment at Jahangirnagar University.
-Faruque Ahamed is the father of a daughter.
+After passing out of the university, Faruque was involved in various NGOs including BRAC for a while.
+He is the father of a daughter.

 Career

 Faruque Ahamed joined Dhaka theatre in 1983.
 There he worked with actors like Humayun Faridi, Afzal Hossain, Suborna Mustafa, Shimul Yousuf, Raisul Islam Asad, Ahmed Rubel and Litu Anam.
 He was associated with theatre for about 25 years.
 While in theatre, he was significantly discussed with his performances in plays like Kirtankhola, pracho, Keramat Mandal, Chakra and Yavati Kanya.

-After passing out of the university, Faruque Ahamed was involved in various NGOs including BRAC for a while.

 He was first significantly discussed Imdadul Haq Milan's TV drama Boro rokomer manus by playing Rasiklal.
 Shortly thereafter, he came to the notice of Humayun Ahmed and acted in the play Achin brikhho directed by him.
 After that, he became Sadin Khasru and Dr. Ejajul starred in Humayun Ahmed's popular series with Islam called Tara Tin Jon.

-Farooq Ahmed also wrote the scripts of several plays including kal shaper donshon, uccho bonsho patra chai, digbaji, dui basinda and pani para.
+He also wrote the scripts of several plays including kal shaper donshon, uccho bonsho patra chai, digbaji, dui basinda and pani para.
 He directed the two dramas badragi badrul and how mau khaw.

 He is mainly known as a theatre actor but has also acted in a few films.